 Our answer?
-Rock the boat because almost no one else is.
+Rock the boat.
 A frozen yoghurt chain in New York had some success with an interesting campaign a few years back which offered a 10-second coupon to anyone who would snap the company a picture of themselves at the chain, tasting a sample.
 It was brilliant.
 It got people trying new products, it opened a dialogue directly between the consumer and the company with instant feedback, and it incentivized that connection with a coupon (short term) and a memorable experience (long term) to encourage future engagement.
 That’s marketing done right, and it capitalized directly on the fleeting nature of snaps to make the experience more dynamic.

 The thing that it’s most important to take from this example is that the campaign only worked because it embraced the limits and peculiarities of the medium, rather than trying to cram a traditional campaign into an unsuitable format.